FabricationsHQ - Muirsically Speaking

 Sadly it never materialised as my dad became terminally ill the same year and died that August.

-I had of course cancelled all holiday plans and simply threw a short note together to both Eddie DeBartolo and Dwight Clark explaining the situation.
+I had of course cancelled all holiday plans and threw a short note together to both Eddie DeBartolo and Dwight Clark explaining the situation.

 I received a reply from both, with Dwight Clark’s being especially sincere and thoughtful.